Professor Edward Hanna - Programme Leader

 From the first year students may have opportunities to attend lectures from people whose careers are built on geographical skills and knowledge.
 The Department also works closely with the University Careers and Employability team to promote the Lincoln Award, an initiative designed to enhance employability skills.

 Research is essential in informing our teaching and each of our academics is passionate about research.
-The College of Science hosts the Lincoln Centre for Water and Planetary Health, led by Professor Mark Macklin and Professor Chris Thomas; and the Development, Inequality, Resilience and Environments (DIRE) group.
+The School of Geography hosts the Lincoln Centre for Water and Planetary Health (LCWPH) and the Development, Inequality, Resilience and Environments (DIRE) research group.

 Wider opportunities to engage in research are provided through guest lectures within the course, working closely with the Lincoln branch of the Geographical Association externally, and engaging in research projects with staff.
 Two students have already completed UROS projects with the Department of Geography.